Frequently Asked Questions

 I’m replacing or rebuilding my engine, should I buy new injectors?

 You should only buy new injectors if your old ones have case leaks or electrical problems.
 You should have your injectors serviced to make sure you don’t lean out a cylinder on your new engine and ruin it.
-Most warranty’s won’t cover a engine failure caused by a lean condition.
-We provide you with a computer report to prove to your engine company your injectors performance.
+Most warranty’s won’t cover an engine failure caused by a lean condition.
+We provide you with a computer report to prove to your engine company your injector’s performance.

 Can you return the old used parts that have been replaced?